Deonte Harris Player Prop Bets for NFL Week 11 | New Orleans vs. Philadelphia 11/21/2021

 Matchup vs. Philadelphia

-- Harris' zero receiving yards in his one matchup against the Eagles are 38.5 fewer than his over/under for Sunday's game.
+- Against the Eagles, Harris put up zero receiving yards in single career matchup, 36.5 fewer than his over/under for Sunday's game.

-- Harris did not have a touchdown catch in that outing against the Eagles.
+- Harris did not have a touchdown catch in that game against the Eagles.

 - The Eagles have the NFL's 11th-ranked pass defense this season, giving up 247.0 yards per game through the air.

-- The Eagles have surrendered 16 touchdowns through the air (1.6 per game).
+- The Eagles have given up 16 touchdowns through the air (1.6 per game).
 They are 19th in the league in that category.

 Recent Performances